MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-content-protection-drm.md

 Gridwich creates these policies in the Media Services account at first publication, and reuses them for future publications.

-The following diagram shows the Azure Media Services policies and their relationship to Gridwich assets and streaming locators.
+The following diagram shows the Azure Media Services policies and their relationship to Gridwich assets and streaming locators:

 ![Diagram showing the Azure Media Services policies and their relationship to Gridwich assets and streaming locators.](media/gridwich-content-protection.png)